kevinz1194/Kidney-Transplant-Disparities/README.md

 Updated 2/16/23: Different dialysis time variables are created.
 Additional gender variable is added.

-Updated 3/8/23: Code is overhauled to add living donor variable and to work with the other files.
+Updated 3/8/23: Code is overhauled to add alternative dataset with patients waitlisted in 2015 removed, and to work with the other files.

 ### 2. candidates_livingdonor.R (Added 3/8/23)
-Sets up two alternative versions of the candidates datasets.
-One drops those waitlisted in 2015, the other includes those transplanted with a living donor.
+Sets up an alternative version of the candidates dataset.
+Includes those transplanted with a living donor.